josiahcoad/IntroNeuralNetworks/README.md

   - backwards propagation
   - batches
   - epochs
-- Start using some of the tools for Neural Network programming (sklearn, some helpful datascience packages: (numpy, pandas, seaborn))
+- Start using some of the tools for Neural Network programming (sklearn, some helpful datascience packages like numpy, pandas, seaborn)
 - Build a predictive (regression and classification) ML model using sklearn and interpret the output

 ### Setup for Chapters 1-2